mmamalis/ansible-for-network-devices/README.md

-# ansible-wookie
+# ansible-for-network-devices
-Ansible playbooks for network devices using ansible-junos-stdlib modules
+Testing ansible playbooks for network devices using ansible-junos-stdlib modules